ScaleCommerce/sc_gitlabrunner/README.md

 ## Module Description

 This module uses hiera to configure supervisord and gitlab-ci-multi-runner.
-We're using upstream modules [Jeoffreybauvin/gitlab-ci-multi-runner](https://github.com/Jeoffreybauvin/gitlab-ci-multi-runner) and
+We're using upstream module [voxpupuli/puppet-gitlab](https://github.com/voxpupuli/puppet-gitlab) and [ajcrowe/puppet-supervisord](https://github.com/ajcrowe/puppet-supervisord).
-[ajcrowe/puppet-supervisord](https://github.com/ajcrowe/puppet-supervisord).
 This module is compatible with Ubuntu 14.04, Ubuntu 16.04, Puppet 3, Puppet 5.